 Comment: Duran's short course winds around the practice range, which sits across the road from the 7,151-yard Championship Course that gets rave reviews on Golf Advisor.
 Chip Powell designed both the main course (2005) and the 30-acre practice facility and short course (2006) in Viera.

 Comment: Manatee and Sarasota Counties’ only stadium-quality, LED-lighted course is a short 893-yard par 27 with a driving range in Sarasota.
 New G-Angle white sand decorates all 19 bunkers.
 There are no bad reviews on Golf Advisor since new management took over in 2014.

 Comment: I first learned about this lighted range and 1,854-yard nine-holer in Tampa while in Ireland of all places.
-It's where I met the ultimate pro's pro, Ken Juhn, who runs an adaptive golf program at Terrace Hill, where he helps disabled veterans play golf until he passed away in 2019.
+It's where I met the ultimate pro's pro, Ken Juhn, who ran an adaptive golf program to help disabled veterans play golf until he passed away in 2019.

-Comment: Night golf has been out of commission for several years on the 1,1470-yard, par-29 course in Palm Bay, but, according to an employee who answered the phone in January, could be restored later this year.
+Comment: Night golf has been out of commission for several years on the 1,1470-yard, par-29 course in Palm Bay, but, according to an employee who answered the phone in January 2018, could be restored eventually.

 Golf Advisor review: None recent.